-The more you run through your presentation the more relaxed and confident you will feel.
+The more you run through your presentation, the more relaxed and confident you will feel.
 Invite people you know to hear your presentation.
-Practicing in front of a mirror or imaginary audience will also help.
+Practising in front of a mirror or imaginary audience will also help.
 Sometimes recording yourself to playback can be useful in managing time and pace.

 6. Anticipate audience questions

-This is the part I fear the most.
-By doing extra preparation including having resources to signpost those who require more information is always a safe bet.
-Should you be asked something out of your remit simply ask for their details and you can email them later.
+I fear this part the most.
+By doing extra preparation, including having resources to signpost those who require more information is always a safe bet.
+Should you be asked something out of your remit ask for their details and you can email them later.

 7. Know where you are going

 Have a trial run before the day to ensure you know how to get there, the parking and how long it will take.
-Another step I have taken is to see the venue, so you are aware of the scale of the room and the potential numbers attending.
-By doing this you will also lower anxiety levels because you will be familiar with the location.
+Another step I have made is to see the venue, so you are aware of the scale of the room and the potential numbers attending.
+By doing this, you will also lower anxiety levels because you will be familiar with the location.

 Follow these steps, and you will notice a reduction in your anxiety and stress levels.